gschnall/amojisay/README.md

 # amojisay

-(˵╹◡╹)━☆ ･ﾟ✧ *:･ﾟTerminal cli for one line ascii emojis
+(˵╹◡╹)━☆ ･ﾟﾟ Terminal cli for one line ascii emojis

 ## Getting Started